 Posh Perfect Conclusion

-At first, it was difficult for me to make sales as I was expecting for things to sell like crazy.
+At first, making sales difficult as I expected things to sell like crazy.
 When you are starting with a small following and only a couple of items, you aren’t going to sell anything right away.

 It wasn’t until I had at least ten items listed and started actively participating in Posh Parties that I began to make sales.
 Once you get that first couple of sales along with feedback and ratings from buyers, sales come much easier.

-It is a great tool to use in addition to other platforms you might be using to list items for resale as a side hustle, but just as great for getting rid of things cluttering up your closet.
+It is an excellent tool in addition to other platforms you might be using to list items for resale as a side hustle, but just as great for getting rid of things cluttering up your closet.

 And as always, keep experimenting and have fun!